irvanmalik48/realm/posts/college-tips.md

 ## Don't Ask to Ask

 Yes, as the name said. **Don't ask to ask**.
-Let's say, there's a women (no I'm not being gender-biased here if you're a pro-choice and/or SJW motherfucker.
-It's just that women tend to do it more frequently.
-Not saying that man don't do it.
-It's just retarded how the audacity and frequency of a women doing it is just too high to comprehend) in a forum that doesn't understand how Y work.
+Let's say, there's a person in a forum that doesn't understand how Y work.
 Let's call her Liz.
 She then asks in the forum,

 ```text
 Liz: Hello, does anybody know anything about Y?